ManchesterBlue/Info301_Final/README.md

 ### [Pilot Visualizations & Figures](https://github.com/ManchesterBlue/Info301_Final/tree/main/Visualization)
 The `Visualization` folder provides sample visualizations and figures generated during the analysis.

 ---

-## Research Questions

-1. **COVID-19 Spread and Evolution**
-   - How did COVID-19 infection trends fluctuate across different regions and time periods?
-   - What patterns emerged in confirmed cases, hospitalizations, and deaths over the course of the pandemic?

-2. **Government Policy Impact**
-   - How did various government interventions (e.g., lockdowns, travel restrictions, vaccination campaigns) influence infection rates?
-   - Did stricter policies lead to noticeable shifts in public sentiment and social media engagement?

-3. **Public Sentiment and Social Media Trends**
-   - How did COVID-19-related Twitter activity change over time and across geographical regions?
-   - What were the dominant emotions and topics discussed, and how did they align with major pandemic events and policy changes?

----

 ## Dataset